bugzilla/bugzilla/docs/en/rst/installing/essential-post-install-config.rst

 will delete TestComponent automatically).
 Note that if you've filed a bug in TestProduct to try Bugzilla out, you'll need to move it elsewhere before it's possible to delete TestProduct.

+Now, you may want to do some of the :ref:`optional-post-install-config`.